seme4/ssi-consultancy/DeployerDeveloperReview.md

 * Foregoing information, provided by Hugh Glaser and Ian Millard (the developers of sameAs.org and sameAs Lite).
 * Contents of the sameAs Lite GitHub repository.
+* Documentation for third-party software packages.
-* Online resources found using Google.
+* Online resources found via Google.

 ---